 An API is software that helps multiple applications interact with each other, and access information and data easily.

-The part of an app or website users don’t see.
+This is the part of an app or website users don’t see.
 It’s where engineers come in.
 Backend refers to the server or database that functionally supports the frontend, which is what users see.

-The final testing round of a product, among a limited audience.
+This is a design term for the final testing round of a product, among a limited audience.
 The goal is to detect and solve as many bugs as possible before releasing to a wider audience.

 This is an interactive element on a website or app that motivates users to take an action that leads to a conversion.
 A CTA is usually presented as a button or hyperlink with action words like “Subscribe,” “Learn more,” or “Sign up.”